SirRGB/dockdroid/README.md

 ## Limitations

 - GitHub releases enforces a maximum file size of [2 GiB](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github#distributing-large-binaries) in their releases
-- SourceForge restricts project size to [5-30 GiB](https://sourceforge.net/p/forge/documentation/Disk%20Quotas) depending on the download throughput
+- SourceForge restricts project size to [5-30 GiB](https://sourceforge.net/p/forge/documentation/Disk%20Quotas) depending on the download throughput and does not create subfolders automatically
 - GitLab releases are not feasible due to their [100 MiB](https://docs.gitlab.com/user/gitlab_com/#gitlab-cicd) attachment size limit